msampaio/rpScripts/docs/source/programs/tclass.rst

 Form labels displaying
 ----------------------

 For the labels displaying, use the ``-fl`` option.
-It adds vertical lines in the texture class chart.
+It adds vertical lines in the textural classes chart.
 It demands a labeled ``JSON`` file.
 The :doc:`labeler` program generates the labeled file.

 .. code-block:: console